NAMAN3342/project-neuro/UPDATE_SUMMARY.md

 ## New Files Created

-### 📄 arduino_3channel_eeg.ino
+### 📄 firmware_source.c
-Your complete Arduino code for 3-channel EEG processing:
+Your complete embedded C code for 3-channel EEG processing:
 - Reads from A0, A1, A2
 - DC removal per channel
 - Band-pass filters (Delta, Theta, Alpha, Beta)